Maximilian94/itera/SPEC.md

 ### 4.4 History & Iteration
 Users can:
-- filter questions by history: all / only incorrect / only correct
+- create exams using history filter: all / only incorrect (attempted but not yet solved)
 - retry incorrect questions

 ### 4.5 Metrics (simple)